-This is a chronology of prison riots, hunger strikes and other prison-related matter taken from the News of Opposition page, going back to January 2016.
+This is a chronology of prison and detention centre riots, hunger strikes and other prison-related matter taken from the News of Opposition page, going back to January 2016.
 Owing to technical problems December 2015 to March 2013 can now be found here.
 The intro to the 2 chronologies is here.

 Venezuela, Acarigua: state massacres prisoners following apparent escape attempt “At least 29 inmates were killed…detainees were pushing back against the initiative to transfer them to prisons where their relatives would not be able to visit.
 The police entered the premises to carry out searches and remove visiting women when the violence started…The police station jail had been designed to hold 250 inmates but was allegedly housing over twice that number.
 Although police jails are made to hold citizens for up to 48 hours, many inmates spend months in them before being transferred, …Last year, the UN slammed the dramatic overcrowding and dismal conditions in detention facilities across the country.
 “The infrastructure is infested with rats and insects,” UN official Ravina Shamdasani, “And in many detention centers across the country, detainees have limited access to food and water, including drinking water.”